 Summer weather conditions can vary with daytime extremes reach +30 C and night (particularly in the mountains) it can going down to freezing levels.
 With climate change heavy rains can occur even in semi-arid areas of the prairies.
 Prepare for both extremes, although winter wear is not required, during the summer, clothing should be planned for layers and have outerwear that is waterproof.

 During the peak season reservations are suggested.
-There are also specialy designated sites for group excursions.
-For backcountry travel, in the National Parks, permits are required, dogs are not allowed, nor can you build fires.
+There are also specially designated sites for group excursions.
+For back country travel, in the National Parks, permits are required, dogs are not allowed, nor can you build fires.
 The following are links to sites about campgrounds in western Canadian provinces and territories:

 Want to learn how to camp?
 Checkout Parks Canada’s Learn to Camp page, with instructions tips ad downloadable apps, for mobile devices.